Caravans and trailers - towing in the UK and abroad

 Can I tow using my car?

-You should also check your brakes are powerful enough to stop the vehicle and unit safely, and crucially you should make sure that the unit's gross weight does not exceed the towing capacity of the towing vehicle.
+You should also check your brakes are powerful enough to stop the vehicle and unit safely.
+Plus, you need to make sure that the unit's gross weight doesn't exceed the towing capacity of the towing vehicle.

 What tow bar should I use?